vkhorikov/CSharpFunctionalExtensions/README.md

 #### UnWrap

-Use case: Accessing the inner value without a check by providing a fallback if no value exists
+Use case: Safely accessing the inner value, without checking if there is one, by providing a fallback if no value exists

 ```csharp